Juvisy station: History

+During the first half of the 20th century, passenger and freight traffic continued to increase at Juvisy station until the marshalling yard was destroyed by bombings in 1944.
+Subsequently, passenger traffic surpassed freight, leading to the closure of the marshalling yard in 1986.
+A project to redevelop the passenger station emerged at the beginning of the 21st century.
 From 2014 to 2019, the station received 97 million euros for restructuring works and to create an intermodal hub to facilitate transport changes in the station between the train lines and the 28 bus lines for their 70,000 travelers every day.

 In 2018, according to SNCF estimates, the station's annual attendance was 41,423,348, placing it as the seventh station in France in terms of number of passengers, and the number one station in France outside of intramural Paris; it is notably ahead of the Paris-Est and Lyon-Part-Dieu stations.

 Train services

 The following services serve the station: